Conditions We treat

 Can spondylolisthesis get worse over time?

 In some cases, yes.
-Degenerative changes can progress, which is why early evaluation and proper care matter.
+Degenerative changes can progress, which is why early evaluation and treatment can matter.

 Will I need surgery?

 Not always.
-Many patients improve with physical therapy and conservative treatment.
+Many patients improve with physical therapy and conservative care, and spondylolisthesis treatment often begins with these non-surgical approaches.
 Surgery is considered only if symptoms persist or nerve function is affected.

 Can I stay active?

 Yes.
-Staying active helps maintain strength and mobility.
+Staying active during spondylolisthesis treatment helps maintain strength and mobility.
 Dr. Hodges will guide you on safe exercises.

 What is TOPS facet replacement?